bernardsmith0892/VMware-Scripts/README.md

 ### [Apply-SettingToESXiHosts_Template.ps1](scripts/Apply-SettingToESXiHosts_Template.ps1)

-A template script.
-Useful if you need to run a set of commands on multiple ESXi hosts which requires a reboot after execution.
+A template script -- useful if you need to run a set of commands on multiple ESXi hosts which requires a reboot after execution.
 Places a host into maintenance mode, runs the command, reboots the host, takes the host out of maintenance mode, and then moves on to the next host.
+Insert your code into the commented area, add a reason in the host shutdown command, and execute the cmdlet.

 ### [Get-CDPInfo.ps1](scripts/Get-CDPInfo.ps1)